RYA Powerboat Level 2 Course

 15. RYA Powerboat Level 2

-Level 2 National Powerboat Course Aim: To teach boat handling and seamanship in powerboats.
-The course may be conducted in a variety of boat types, both planing and displacement, and the certificate issued will be endorsed to show the type(s) of boat in which the training took place.
-The ratio of students to instructors should not exceed 3:1 ...
+RYA Powerboat Level 2 Course Syllabus The purpose of this course is to teach boat handling and seamanship in powerboats.
+The course may be conducted in a variety of boat types, both planning and displacement, and the certificate issued will be endorsed to show the type(s) of boat in which the training took place.
+Course Duration: 2 days